 In the autumn of 2013 a proposal was submitted to the Arctic Council for a project aimed to promote a dialogue on gender equality in the Arctic region and to raise awareness of the situation of women and men in the Arctic.
 This would include addressing key issues such as control over resources, representation in decision-making, political participation, and material and cultural well-being.

-The purpose of this project would be to promote an extensive, policy-relevant dialogue on issues of gender equality and diversity in the Arctic region in the context of current realities in terms of economic and social development as well as current and future challenges, inter alia relating to climatic and environmental changes.
+The purpose of this project would be to promote an extensive, policy-relevant dialogue on issues of gender equality in the Arctic region in the context of current realities in terms of economic and social development as well as current and future challenges, inter alia relating to climatic and environmental changes.

 Phase I \\ 2013-2015